 So What Is The Best Way to Consolidate Debt?

-Typically, for lower debt balances that you can comfortably payoff in 1 to 2 years, a balance transfer may be your best solution.
+Typically, for lower debt balances that you can comfortably payoff in one to two years, a balance transfer may be your best solution.
 You could get the benefit of an introductory 0% APR where you could save on interest for a short term.
 However, for higher debt balances of $3,000 or more, a personal loan may be ideal.
 You will have a fixed APR and a consistent monthly payment over the life of the loan, and you can choose a term to ensure payments that fit your budget.

 Balance transfers have been used for a long time by people who want to consolidate their debt.
 But according to the Chamber of Commerce, personal loans are one of the fastest growing forms of lending in America.